gnprwx/fe-project/README.md

 # My front-end project.

 ### First Milestone: Make a "tv" the user can watch and change channels on.
+- [x] First milestone complete.

-- [ ] If first milestone is complete, consider making it a 'terminal' style experience.
+- [x] Make it a 'terminal' style experience.

 ### Second milestone: Add random user login with random user API.